frostyfeet909/testingFoam/README.md

 plotColor - Plots colormaps of the data for each global variable with axis (epsilon,X)

 # Additional files
-data.csv - Table of data from the last-time step of the simulations, last two columns are epsilon and X respectivly.
+data.csv - Table of data from the last-time step of the simulations, last two columns are epsilon and X respectively.

 dataRanges.csv - Table of data showing previously run 'batches' of tests.

 baseCase - An fully setup case that has not yet been run.

 referenceCase - An fully setup case that has been run, in this case by interFoam to act as a reference.

+other - Folder of other useful scripts.

 # Requirements
 1. python 2.7